muellerberndt/apkx/README.md

 Notes:

-- JRE needs to be installed and in PATH;
+- JRE needs to be installed and in PATH
 - enjarify requires Python 3

 ## Usage